-The Financial Aid program at HawCC helps those students who can benefit from higher education but who may have difficulty attending HawCC without financial help.
+The Financial Aid program at Hawai'i Community College helps those students who can benefit from higher education but who may have difficulty attending HawCC without financial help.
 The Financial Aid program adds to the efforts of the student and student's parents/spouse.
 Students may apply for financial aid at HawCC.
+Peer advisors are available to assist with completing the FAFSA application and renewal FAFSA.
+Please call 974-7663 for an appointment.